 If you’re 16 and looking for some independent transport, there really is only one choice.

 To get on the public roads at school leaving age, you’ll be restricted to an AM licence machine, which means that you can ride a moped on a provisional licence, subject to passing the compulsory basic training (CBT) and displaying L plates.
+You'll also need to get moped insurance.

 For those looking to get onto two-wheels, the choice of mopeds on the market has never been bigger, or more bewildering.
 The rise in imports of cheap models from China means that a brand new scooter can be picked up for less than £500, while top end Japanese and Italian models can retail for almost four times as much.